Compare NORDFX Versus ADMIRAL MARKETS and IC Markets broker accounts.

 Admiral Markets is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 NordFX is not listed as a PLC.

 Benefits of NordFX and Admiral Markets Compared